How Do I Deal With the Insurance Adjuster After A Virginia Car Accident?

 The adjuster was hired to save the insurance company money on the company’s claims.
-The adjuster is paid to offer as little as possible for your auto accident claim.
+The adjuster is paid to offer as little as possible for your car accident claim.
 While the adjusters may seem friendly on the phone, this act is merely a ploy to try to develop a rapport with you.
 The larger your claim, likely the more friendly and cooperative the adjuster will seem. . . until it’s time to talk money and engage in settlement negotiations.

 Adjusters want to develop a “relationship” with you

 Adjusters often try to develop a “relationship” with the accident victim to discourage you from hiring a lawyer.
 Some will even say things like “we’ll take care of you” or “you don’t need to hire a lawyer, they’ll just take your money.”
 Think about it this way, why would an insurance company tell you not to hire a lawyer?
 Since their first priority is to make money selling insurance, they likely will advise you not to hire a lawyer so they can settle their claims on the cheap.
 This “relationship” between the adjuster and the victim also often causes a delay in hiring an attorney.
-If such a delay happens, investigation of the accident and documentation of the injuries and pain are frequently hampered.
+If such a delay happens, investigation of the car accident and documentation of the injuries and pain are frequently hampered.
 Read more on this topic in our article “How Insurance Companies Work” here.

 2. If you speak to the insurance adjuster, be very careful about what you say

 Usually, insurance adjusters will want to take a recorded statement from you about how the accident happened and what your injuries are.
-Sometimes, an adjuster might tell you that they can’t make any payments on a claim without a recorded statement or without having a signed release of information so they can check for pre-existing medical problems.
+Sometimes, an adjuster might tell you that they can’t make any payments on a car accident claim without a recorded statement or without having a signed release of information so they can check for pre-existing medical problems.
 At the Ritchie Law Firm, we recommend that our clients not give a recorded statement to any insurance adjuster, unless one of our attorneys is present.
 However, if you are handling your claim on your own and you decide to give a recorded statement, you should: